lrnq/ibbsc/README.md

 ## Examples

-**Running these exampes takes roughly 15-25 hours, dependend on the example, on a decent laptop.**
+**Running these exampes takes roughly 15-25 hours, dependent on the example, on a decent laptop.**

 To generate the information plane averaged over 40 runs for a network with layer sizes `[12,10,7,5,4,3,2]` (default network) the `tanh` activation function and the mutual information estimated using: